lightning/bolts/11-payment-encoding.md

 understands for payment.
 A payer MAY use the sequence of channels specified by the `r` field to route to the payee.
 A payer SHOULD consider the fee amount and payment timeout before initiating payment.
-A payer SHOULD use the first `p` field that it did not skip as the payment hash.
+A payer SHOULD use the first `p` field that it did NOT skip as the payment hash.

 A payee SHOULD NOT accept a payment after `timestamp` plus `expiry`.